cimth/Backup/README.md

 The following file shows an example configuration.
 There can be added multiple _backup\_location_ entries if required.
-Each of those entries defines the backup of one single directory.
+Each of those entries defines the backup of one single directory or one single file which is given in the _\<src\>_-attribute.
+The destination path (_\<dest\>_-attribute) is the directory which will be the mirror of the source directory or which will contain the source file.
+Thus, in the case of files you can store multiple files located in different source directories at the same destination.
+When using directories as source path, however, an exactly mirror will be created at the destination path.

 It is also possible to add multiple _path_ entries inside the _exclude_ element.
 If no path should be excluded, the whole _exclude_ entry has to be omitted.